benbuck/finestray/README.md

 Please see the [Settings](#settings) and [Modifiers and Hotkeys](#modifiers-and-hotkeys) sections for an explanation of values that can be used for each of these.

+## Limitations

+Unfortunately, Finestray can not currently minimize all windows to the tray.
+Some software creates windows that do not adhere to the normal behavior for minimizing.
+For example, apps obtained from the Windows Store may not be compatible with Finestray.
+WhatsApp is one popular app that Finestray can't currently minimize to the tray.

 ## Legal

 Copyright &copy; 2020 [Benbuck Nason](<https://github.com/benbuck>)